shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 Hard enough that to make the paradigm shift it's easier to switch coding styles than it is to create tools that can deal with the old code style.

+## Security
+I'd be remiss if I didn't mention security.
+Even for something as simple as testing locally - the disk on our machine typically has a `.env` file with secrets.
+Running a unit test that was created without human supervision might leak that.

+So if we want to be able to just let the AI do its thing with minimal supervision, it might be a good idea to have some guardrails.

+## Frameworks
+It therefore seems that the most make-sense way forward, is to build AI-compatibility into every part of software creation - design, coding, workflows, security etc.

+If tests on a general codebase are hard, let's have a design that guarantees our codebases can be tested.
+If we need to avoid leaking information, we probably need to address that.

+We need to understand what AI needs, and give it that, instead of trying to have it "just work" on whatever arbitrary code base we happen to have.

+This is what I call an AI-native framework.
+It would take a certain use case (hopefully relatively broad) and design some of the of the aspects of the project to make them AI-compatible.

+I don't know what would be the granularity of these frameworks
+- Maybe it'll be a single idea like testing at a certain layer in an http web server and you would compose a bunch of these together
+- Maybe it'll be "FastAPI + Postgres + React has at least these layers and tests that look like these"
+- Maybe it'll be much more generic than that.
+- Maybe the only frameworks we see will be part of platforms that also contain the AI engines that use the platforms and have a price tag (I don't think so, but maybe).

+What I am sure of is that frameworks will set up software projects so that AI engines can have effective feedback loops.
+They will include at least some design guidelines and tests, and will probably include ways to document and declare a spec for parts of the software.

+I do believe the successful ones will probably be technology-specific, at least to some degree.
+There are things you can do with some technologies that you can't do with others, and they matter.
+For example, you don't have types in javascript (put aside jsdoc for a sec), but you do have them in typescript.
+This changes some tradeoffs of what's easy for the AI to self-heal and what is not.

+I believe some of the conventions we see in these frameworks will be very similar to what some teams already do.
+But some will not.
+It is easier for a machine to do some things that are difficult for us and vice versa.
+For example, the way it makes sense for an AI to use types is typescript is very different in my opinion from the common conventios.
+I'll dig into quite a bit later on.

+Some tooling will almost certainly be very different from today.
+I don't think we'll have Python generation at scale without at least something like a sandbox be part of common frameworks.
+Maybe even the ability to easily configure file access, limitations on network calling etc.